 You feel like you’re falling

 These involuntary twitches are called hypnic jerks, and up to 70 percent of people experience them occasionally.
 No one knows exactly why they occur, but according to the National Sleep Foundation, one theory suggests they happen as a result of a “natural downshifting of the nervous system that occurs as you fall asleep.”
 Another theory claims that the brain “misinterprets the relaxing of muscles as a sign that you’re actually falling.”
 Caffeine, stress, and sleep deprivation can increase the frequency of hypnic jerks.

 Sleepwalking occurs during the deepest stages of NREM sleep.
 That’s the part of the sleep cycle that leaves you groggy if you are woken up in the middle of it.
 Though no one can prove the exact causes of sleepwalking, some scientists argue that sleepwalking occurs when your brain is attempting to directly transition from deep NREM to wakefulness, rather than going through the normal sleep cycle.
 The National Sleep Foundation notes that that sleepwalking can be caused by stress, depression, alcohol, fever, and sleep-deprivation.
 Sleepwalking also seems to run in families.

 You can sleep talk

 While you sleep, the muscles of your throat relax and your throat actually becomes narrower.
 As you breathe, the walls of your throat vibrate.
 These vibrations lead to the sound of snoring.
 According to the National Sleep Foundation, “the narrower your airway becomes, the greater the vibration and the louder you snore.
 Sometimes the walls of the throat collapse completely, creating a condition called apnea (cessation of breathing).”
-These are 9 sleep apnea symptoms you might be overlooking.
+These are the things doctors wish you knew about snoring.